micro-webapps/webconf-spec/dev/README.md

 This is now correct, because the implementation can compute the correct URL for the "/usr/share/wordpress/wp-content/plugins/akismet" directory - it would be "/blog/wp-content/plugins/akismet".

+This allows simpler writing of webconf-spec configuration, because the author of the configuration can decide if he wants to describe the configuration based on the locations or directories.

 ## Merging the webconf-spec formatted files

-Although the webconf-spec describes the configuration of the single web application, all the implementations must expect the set of webconf-spec formatted files as the input.
+Although the webconf-spec describes the configuration of the single web application, all the implementations SHOULD expect the set of webconf-spec formatted files as the input.
 This allows to configure multiple web applications running on the single virtualhost served in different locations.
-In case of two config files with the same options which are in contrast to each other, the implementation should treat it as an error.
+In case of two config files with the same options which are in contrast to each other, the implementation MUST treat it as an error.

 # Examples of webconf-spec specification